 First, sift cake flour into a bowl.
 Sifting helps eliminate lumps of flour, and the air will help make the dough fluffy.

 Next, add the dashi, milk, tsuyu sauce and lightly whisk.
-Be careful not to overmix, it's okay to leave a few lumps in the batter.
+Be careful not to overmix; it’s okay to leave a few lumps in the batter.

 See here for my homemade dashi recipe.
 I also have a vegetarian/vegan dashi recipe here.